codervivek/chatBot/README.md

 You can ask her the bus schedule, get internet settings, check the notice board.
 Just make sure to be connected to **IITG network**.

 It will fetch the links for you.
 You don't need to wander about hopelessly.
-But don't forget to greet her, remind you she's a girl. ;p
+But don't forget to greet her, remind you she's a girl. ;)

 ## Detailed list of Functions